turingschool/front-end-curriculum/lessons/module-2/making-a-game-with-canvas.md

 * When the mouse is clicked create a new block and add it to the game's blocks array

 ## Closing
 There are a lot of moving pieces when creating a game.
-This gametime starter kit aims to provide some structure and guidance as you create your game so you can focus on creating objects that interact with each other.
+This gametime starter kit aims to provide some structure and guidance around interacting with the canvas and solves some common game challenges.
+This will allow you to focus on the Object Oriented Programming challenges of creating different classes and managing the objects you create from those classes.